Battambang Authorities to Improve Infrastructure with Accessible Sidewalks and Bicycle Lanes for Disabled Citizens

 Led by HE Sok Lou, Governor of Battambang Provincial Board of Governors, and Mr. Sovann Vithya, Acting Director of the Provincial Information Department, the project includes the construction of pathways stretching from the 13 Makara Bridge near the old provincial hall, along the Sangke River, to the new stone bridge.
 These walkways will feature separate lanes for cyclists and pedestrians with disabilities, while solar-powered lighting will enhance safety and visibility in the parks.

 In addition to this initiative, Battambang authorities have been actively developing and beautifying various parts of the city, including projects like the Independence Monument, Suon Samdech Krala Hom, the night market, the Stung Sangke riverbank, and numerous public spaces.
-These efforts aim to provide an improved urban environment for both local residents and tourists.
+These efforts aim to provide an improved urban environment for both residents and tourists.
 (Read more)

 - Video Advertisement -